 In this framework, optical long baseline interferometry presents a unique parameter space.
-Currently, the Very Large Telescope Interferometer delivers angular resolution up to 1 milliarcsecond and astrometric precision up to 10 micro-arcseconds.
+Currently, the Very Large Telescope Interferometer delivers angular resolution of up to 1 milliarcsecond and astrometric precision of up to 10 micro-arcseconds.
 It can reach objects as faint as 22 mag in the K-band.
 In the 2040s, a factor of 10 in this performance is within reach.

 This workshop is also a commemoration of the 1985 ESO VLTI Interim Report and the visionaries who contributed to it.
-Forty years later the vision, for example, of laser guide star adaptive optics optical long baseline interferometry will become a reality with GRAVITY+.
+Forty years later, the vision, for example, of laser guide star adaptive optics optical long baseline interferometry will become a reality with GRAVITY+.

 Support